Updated: Oct 24, 2022

 I love to visit Rozelle Estate and gardens in Alloway.
-Apart from the fact that it is practically on my doorstep and, importantly, provides ample sheltering space during the frequent showers we enjoy here in Ayrshire, it is a tranquil and safe place to walk, to enjoy nature and contemplate.
-What was once only enjoyed by the Hamilton family, can be enjoyed by many.
+Apart from the fact that it is on my doorstep and, importantly, provides ample sheltering space during the frequent rain showers, we experience here in Ayrshire; it is a picturesque and safe place to walk and enjoy nature at its best.

-Usually when I arrive, there are numerous cars in the car parks, but once I get out of the car and start to walk it often feels like I have the place to myself.
+Usually, there are numerous cars in the car parks, but once I get out of the car and begin to walk, it feels like I have the place to myself.
 I particularly enjoy walking around the ponds.
 The woodland of remembrance is particularly tranquil and quiet.

 A sizeable amount of land was bought for the princely sum of £535 by Robert Hamilton of Bourtreehill.
 His father was Hugh Hamilton of Clongall.

-The sugar from the plantations was mainly sent to London, Leith and Glasgow, the returning ships carried wine, food, and provisions such as candles, mosquito nets and all things which were necessary to provide a comfortable life on the plantation.
+The sugar from the plantations was sent to London, Leith, and Glasgow, and the returning ships carried wine, food, and provisions such as candles, mosquito nets, and all things which were necessary to provide a comfortable life on the plantation.

 When Robert left Jamaica in 1744 to return to Scotland with his wife and four daughters, he sent his nephew John Hamilton to Kingston to manage the estates.

 After Jean died, Robert married another widow, Anne Cunningham.
 Anne had two sons.
-By this time, Robert had built on the land he had purchased in Alloway, an Adam style mansion which he named Rozelle after his Jamaican plantation.
+By this time, Robert had built on the land he had purchased in Alloway, an Adam-style mansion that he named Rozelle after his Jamaican plantation.

-Robert died, leaving no male heir, in June 1773, at that time the Rozelle plantation in Kingston had 185 slaves with another 40 being added by 1780.
+Robert died, leaving no male heir, in June 1773, at that time the Rozelle plantation in Kingston had 185 slaves with another forty being added by 1780.

 In 1834, when slaves were liberated, the estates had 305 slaves working on them.